-Making-up work when absent: Students are given an amount of time equal to the length of the absence to makeup all work missed.
+Making-up work when absent: Students are given an amount of time equal to the length of the absence to make up all work missed.
 Absences for school-related activities/field trips may require class work to be completed before the absence occurs.
-It is the responsibility of the student to make arrangements with the teacher as to when makeup work must be completed.
+It is the responsibility of the student to make arrangements with the teacher as to when make-up work must be completed.

-II.
-Tardies
+I. Tardies

-- 1. Students are allowed a maximum of three tardies per quarter (9-week grading period). - 2.
+- 1. Students are allowed a maximum of four tardies per semester per class or 18-week grading period- - 2.
 Tardies beyond the maximum shall result in the following consequences: - a.
-4th tardy loss of test exemption in that class(s) for that quarter. - b. $6^{th}$ - $9^{th}$ tardy 2 detentions per tardy. - c. $10^{th}$ tardy potential loss of credit or other disciplinary action. - 3.
+5th tardy loss of exemplary attendance in that class(s) for that semester. - b. $6^{th}$ - $9^{th}$ tardy 1 detention per tardy. - c.
+10 or more tardies 2 detention, other disciplinary actions, not limited to detentions, suspensions, loss of privileges, loss of credit. or support services. - 2.
 A tardy is defined as not being physically present in the classroom when the bell rings indicating the beginning of the class period.
-Note: If a student is 30 minutes late or is not present in class for a minimum of 60 minutes shall be admitted to class, but shall be marked absent. - Referrals to law enforcement and other outside agencies may occur if a student is habitually tardy for class or school.
+Students must be present more than half the class period to be marked present. - 3.
+Possible referrals to other outside agencies may occur if a student is habitually tardy for class or school.